 We discover these children are part of a nefarious series of experiments to tap into psychic powers to conquer.
 Tetsuo, we discover, has great powers and the military/scientific complex attempts to take advantage, but Tetsuo is becoming more unstable, allowing his rage and confusion to overwhelm his powers to destructive ends.
 As Kaneda joins forces with an underground movement to end these plans and rescue his friend, Tetsuo is terrified by manifestations of the three children in the forms of a teddy bear, a toy car and plush bunny.
 It now becomes a race to stop Tetsuo from becoming so out-of-control that Neo-Tokyo and the world itself be destroyed by tapping into the power of Akira, recreating the beginning of creation itself.

 Akira has something up on most animated films that Western audiences aren't used to: an unflinching view of violence.
-While people think of animation as a children's genre, or the Japanese-style of animation (known as anime) as Pokémon or Hello Kitty, Akira is sometimes more graphic than a live-action film.
-It is virtually impossible to imagine that a film-maker would show a dog being shot point blank or have a character be crushed and let the blood go all over.
-It may be possible to show a woman being attacked but in animation form it seems more shocking.
+While primarily Westerners think of animation as a children's genre, the Japanese style of animation known as anime like Akira can sometimes be more graphic than a live-action film.
+It is virtually impossible to imagine that a filmmaker would show a dog being shot point blank or have a character be crushed and let the blood go all over.
+In animation form the various acts of violence are more shocking.

 Looking back on Akira, it seems to be a precursor to other films.
 It may have influenced such films as The Matrix and Children of Men, and appears to draw from 2001: A Space Odyssey.
 It presents a world that only appears real and one that is disintegrating beyond repair.
 It may not be possible to call Akira the Citizen Kane of anime, but it certainly is one of the seminal films of the genre, engrossing the viewer with a fantastical story that holds no limits.